Tproplay/Pvz-Fusion-Transpiler/Documentation [WIP]/Core/Conditional statements.md

 ### Matching Multiple Values (OR Logic)

-Pass multiple values or tuples into a single `.case()` to trigger the same logic for any matching input:
+Pass multiple values, or a single list/tuple/set of values, into `.case()` to trigger the same logic for any matching input:

 ```python
 with pvn.Trigger.OnPlantCreate() as plant: